-Death or injury by Not relevant (NR) Not relevant (NR) Not relevant (NR) collision Q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR
+Death or injury by collision

+Not relevant (NR) Q: NR A: NR C: NR Not relevant (NR) Q: NR A: NR C: NR Not relevant (NR) Q: NR A: NR C: NR

 Not relevant to seabed habitats.
 NB.
 Collision by grounding vessels is addressed under 'surface abrasion'.